duchuyb/sic-notes/README.md

 - [x] **Quality of Life:** CDN & LB Filtering Analysis now includes soft block checks (returns 200 but checks the request body).
 - [x] **Quality of Life:** Improved the detection logic for blocks and rate limits.
 - [x] **Quality of Life:** Change the name from Scan Interference Checker to Scan interference Confirmer as it directly addresses the administrative need to confirm or validate that a WAF or IDS is interfering with traffic.
+- [x] **Quality of Life:** Get the application version dynamically instead of hardcoding it in LRT and SIC.
 - [x] **Bug Fixes:** Regex fails when you add multiple targets and ports.
 - [x] **Bug Fixes:** Pop-up Summary takes precedence until you close (this shouldn't happen).
 - [x] **Bug Fixes:** Target port appears to force 443, needs to investigate further.